 You may have options to save beyond cutting out that daily latte.
 Take a look at your travel budget goal and your monthly income.
 Commit to setting aside what you can to achieve that goal.
-Even if you are not in the planning stages of an around the world tour but have a desire to travel some day, start saving now.
+Even if you are not in the planning stages of an around-the-world tour but have the desire to travel someday, start saving now.
 Set aside what you can in a savings or tax-free account and don’t touch it.
 A friend of mine made this commitment with his wife after they got married.
 They decided to set aside a small percentage of their income each month specifically for future travel.
 Each year they take an extended trip that is consistently amazing.
 Point is, save what you can now.

 Will Work for Travel

-If you have the downtime, taking a second job and committing all the income from it for your travel is a great way to save up.
+If you have downtime, taking a second job and committing all the income from it to your travel is a great way to save up.
 Working in retail or the restaurant industry evenings and weekends can be a great way to make extra cash.
-Even a couple shifts a week can help greatly to finance world travel and more.
+Even a couple of shifts a week can help greatly to finance world travel and more.

 Volunteer For Travel